web3swift-team/web3swift/README.md

 github "matter-labs/web3swift" "master"
 ```

 Run `carthage update` to build the framework.
-By default, Carthage performs checkouts and builds in a new directory 'Carthage' in the same location as your Cartfile.
-Open this directory, go to 'Build' directory, choose iOS or macOS directory and use the framework from the chosen directory in your Xcode project.
+By default, Carthage performs checkouts and creates a new directory 'Carthage' in the same location as your Cartfile.
+Open this directory, go to 'Build' directory, choose iOS or macOS directory, and use the selected directory framework in your Xcode project.

 ### Requirements